Ssekyene/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that switches the current user to the user betty
+0. Switches the current user to the user betty

+1. Prints the effective username of the current user